Evening & Short Course Programme

 We also plan to have some pre-semester help sessions for anyone who has not previously used Zoom or other online teaching platforms.
 If you would like to participate in a help session, please email email@example.com and put ‘help session’ in the subject bar.
 These sessions will take place in September before the start of term.

 Methods of teaching for the second term (Hilary Term) will depend on the situation with COVID-19 and subsequent governmental and College directives at that time.
 We hope to have information on the second term in December.

-Our School brochure with updated course information for Michaelmas term only will be available at the end of August and a limited number will be posted out.
-If you would like a copy preferably email firstname.lastname@example.org with ‘email brochure’ in the subject bar, or text ‘electronic brochure’ to 087 257 2015 and you will receive a brochure by return email or text once it becomes available.
-If you prefer to receive one by post, email or text your name and address with ‘post brochure’ in the subject bar, to email@example.com and a brochure will be posted out to you.
+A limited number will be posted out.
+If you would like a hard copy please email your name and address with ‘post brochure’ in the subject bar, to firstname.lastname@example.org and a brochure will be posted out to you.

 A separate brochure for Hilary Term will be available at the end of December.

 Josef (Joe) Veselsky, Trinity's most senior student and an inspiring example of lifelong learning, was award an honorary master of arts degree on Friday 24th of June. [with Professor John Horne and Dr Trish Stapleton]

 If you have any questions about these programmes,